ONC201 in Adults With Recurrent H3 K27M-mutant Glioma

 Open to people ages 18 years and up

-- Histologically confirmed diagnosis of high-grade glioma (any histology, including but not limited to glioblastoma, astrocytoma, and oligodendroglioma) in any tumor sample and presence of histone H3 K27M mutation by a CLIA-approved immunohistochemistry or DNA sequencing test on any glioma tumor sample.
+- Histologically confirmed diagnosis of high-grade glioma (HGG) in any tumor sample and presence of histone H3 K27M mutation detected in a Clinical Laboratory Improvement Amendment (CLIA) certified laboratory by immunohistochemistry or DNA sequencing test on any glioma tumor sample.

-- Unequivocal evidence of progressive disease on contrast-enhanced brain CT or MRI as defined by RANO criteria, or have documented recurrent glioma on diagnostic biopsy.
+- Unequivocal evidence of progressive disease on contrast-enhanced brain CT or MRI as defined by RANO-HGG criteria, or have documented recurrent glioma on diagnostic biopsy.

 - Patients must have had previous therapy with at least radiotherapy.

-- Interval of at least 8 weeks from the completion of radiotherapy.
-If patients are within 8 weeks of radiotherapy, they may still be eligible if they meet one or more of the following criteria.
+- Interval of at least 90 days from the completion of radiotherapy to the first dose of ONC201.
+If patients are within 90 days of radiotherapy, they may still be eligible if they meet one or more of the following criteria.

 - Progressive tumor is outside the original high-dose radiotherapy target volume as determined by the treating investigator, or